If you are trying to get Launchpad back on macOS 26 or macOS 27, the short answer is:

 - keyboard shortcuts and F4 support for fast opening

-- native macOS 26 visual fit instead of a generic launcher window
+- native macOS 26 and macOS 27 visual fit instead of a generic launcher window

 The point is not to turn Launchpad into a power-user command bar.
 Spotlight, Raycast, Alfred, and similar tools already serve that style well.